kaushik88/weakLearner/_posts/2016-09-12-pattern-matching.md

 In Scala, pattern matching is also used to get the value of an Option type.
 This is done through the code below -

 {% gist kaushik88/b8c2a3d2d1ced24e5e9a246e8598ecf3 pattern-match-options.scala %}

+**Exception Handling**

+Exception Handling in Scala is a lot similar to Java.
+It also follows a similar syntax as the Pattern Matching.

+{% gist kaushik88/b8c2a3d2d1ced24e5e9a246e8598ecf3 pattern-match-try-catch.scala %}